xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

+## v1.7.6 -
+WebView is sized (0,0) for some pages on Android (https://github.com/flutter/flutter/issues/35291)

 ## v1.7.6 - v1.7.7
 * `flutter run` yielded a significant amount of log spam (https://github.com/flutter/flutter/issues/34876)